 The need to protect your water from fires is increasing

 Between 1978 and 2013, the length of the wildfire season increased by 19%.
-To make matters worse, the NOAA estimates that half of the United States is in drought – and as dry seasons become longer, water is becoming an even scarcer resource.
-Not only are summers becoming drier, but wildfires are becoming more frequent, putting precious resources like water at risk which is why Fire Protection Tanks are more important than ever.
+To make matters worse, the NOAA estimates that half of the United States is in drought – and as dry seasons become longer, water becomes an even scarcer resource.
+Not only are summers becoming drier, but wildfires are becoming more frequent, putting precious resources like water at risk, which is why Fire Protection Tanks are more important than ever.

 As a result, water storage tanks are no longer just about storing water for the long term.
-Hundreds of businesses around the country are using these tanks to ensure their water remains fresh, uncontaminated, and safe from the elements.
-Companies like SteelCore are dedicated to keeping your water safe so that your business or farm can thrive, even in the harshest conditions.
-We have been in business since 2016, and have become one of the most trusted names in the industry.
+Hundreds of nationwide businesses use these tanks to ensure their water remains fresh, uncontaminated, and safe from the elements.
+Companies like SteelCore are dedicated to keeping your water safe so your business or farm can thrive, even in the harshest conditions.
+We have been in business since 2016 and have become one of the most trusted names in the industry.

 What makes a good fire protection tank?

-The Sonoma County website has a detailed list of all the requirements and exceptions as well.
+The Sonoma County website also has a detailed list of all the requirements and exceptions.
 However, one of the main requirements is that a tank should meet the standards of NFPA 22.
-NFPA simply stands for National Fire Protection Agency, with standard materials including galvanized steel or fiberglass-reinforced plastic.
+NFPA stands for National Fire Protection Agency and uses standard materials, including galvanized steel or fiberglass-reinforced plastic.

 Generally, water storage tanks over 5,000 gallons need a permit, in addition to sitting on a concrete foundation.
-Make sure to check with your county’s fire code, as your exact requirements may change depending on your location.
+Check with your county’s fire code, as your exact requirements may change depending on your location.

-As far as fire protection tanks go, SteelCore designs and sell some of the highest quality ones on the market.
-Unlike tanks from other companies, SteelCore’s tanks are manufactured with corrugated, galvanized steel.
-Because of their tough design, they can survive an array of environmental conditions and meet several more standards than carbon welded tanks.
-Truly the definition of heavy-duty, these tanks can withstand wind speeds of nearly 170 MPH and survive up to a zone 4 seismic earthquake.
+As far as fire protection tanks go, SteelCore designs and sells some of the highest-quality ones on the market.
+SteelCore’s tanks are manufactured with corrugated, galvanized steel, unlike other companies.
+Because of their rugged design, they can survive various environmental conditions and meet several more standards than carbon-welded tanks.
+Truly defined as heavy-duty, these tanks can withstand wind speeds of nearly 170 MPH and survive a zone 4 seismic earthquake.

 Finding a high-quality storage tank

-With so many designs on the market, it can be overwhelming to choose a proper storage tank.
-There are a lot of factors to consider before making a purchase, and we at SteelCore want you to make the most educated decision as possible.
+With so many designs on the market, choosing a proper storage tank can be overwhelming.
+There are a lot of factors to consider before making a purchase, and we at SteelCore want you to make the most educated decision possible.

 One important consideration is storage capacity.
-Tanks come in a variety of sizes and capacities, so it is important to have a solid understanding of your water needs.
+Tanks come in various sizes and capacities, so it is important to have a solid understanding of your water needs.
 Luckily, SteelCore has a calculator tool to help determine what dimensions you may need depending on your water capacity.

-Similarly, it is important to take the materials and the foundation into consideration.
-Tanks that are bolted to concrete foundations like SteelCore’s are often more durable and can withstand more hazards than their smaller, unbolted counterparts.
+Similarly, it is important to consider the materials and foundation.
+Tanks bolted to concrete foundations like SteelCore’s are often more durable and can withstand more hazards than their smaller, unbolted counterparts.

-For example, if your business of farm uses a large amount of water, one possible solution is a 1,000,000 gallon galvanized water storage tank.
-Certified to NSF, NFPA and OSHA standards, this mammoth tank has astounding protections against fire and environmental disasters, all the while keeping the water inside potable.
+For example, if your business farm uses a large amount of water, one possible solution is a 1,000,000 gallon galvanized water storage tank.
+Certified to NSF, NFPA, and OSHA standards, this mammoth tank has astounding protection against fire and environmental disasters while keeping the water potable inside.